psy-luolab/Hippocampal-prefrontal-orchestration-supports-higher-order-learning-for-creative-ideation/README.txt

 It integrates:
 - **Behavioral analyses (R)** for prediction error, imitation–creation trade-off, and memory effects.
-- **fMRI analyses (Python)** for dimensionality, representational similarity, connectivity, transfer, and decoding.
+- **fMRI analyses (MATLAB & Python)** for dimensionality, representational similarity, connectivity, transfer, and decoding.
-- **Multivariate analyses (MATLAB)** using CoSMoMVPA and CANlab for RSA, searchlight decoding, and mediation.

 All scripts are organized into modules, each corresponding to specific analyses reported in the study.